If you're an avid baker, a mixer is a great tool to have in your arsenal.

-If you're an avid baker a mixer is a great tool to have in your kitchen.
-In particular they're great for kneading dough and heavy batters.
-They can come at a high cost but they can take the grunt work out of baking.
-Many come in stylish designs, demanding a permanent spot on your kitchen bench, while others accommodate extra attachments to give you more versatility.
+Although some come with a hefty price tag, they can take the grunt work out of baking by kneading dough and heavy batters with ease.
+Many come in stylish designs too, demanding a permanent spot on your kitchen bench, while others accommodate extra attachments to give you more versatility.

-From this information we put together a final list that goes to our buyers.
+From this information, we put together a final list that goes to our buyers.
 They then head out to the retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure they are the same as any consumer would find them and not "tweaked" in any way.
+We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way.